 Continuity Identity Theory

-Any subsequent copying of an individual uploaded by gradual methods is considered to be the creation of a new individual, and therefore does not involve a transfer of consciousness.
+Regardless any subsequent copying of an individual uploaded by gradual methods is considered to be the creation of a new individual, and therefore does not involve a transfer of consciousness.